Definition - 'Ambient Scape'

 About the Ambientscape Project

-The purpose of the project is to preserve, digitise and publish historical phonograph cylinder and disc recordings in order to make them available online to all in digital form outside the traditional institutional archives and libraries, this includes having the recordings easily accessible to creators and artists to give them the option to use the audio in their own creative works, sharing educational information where available for further research.
+The purpose of the project is to preserve, digitise, and publish historical phonograph cylinders and discs, in order to make them available on-line to all in digital form, outside the traditional institutional archives and libraries, this includes having the recordings easily accessible to creators and artists, sharing educational information where available for further research.
 As well as presenting global historical phonograph recordings, Ambientscape is the only independent archive dedicated to providing on-line access to the earliest documented sound and music recordings from Africa and the African diaspora, tracing accurate recording histories back to the advent of sound reproduction.

-There are other archives that may have the same phonograph cylinders, however every wax cylinder recording is uniquely different and there are no 2 which are the same given the physical properties of either wax or celluloid and what happens to the material over time.
-The earliest recordings on beige and brown wax cylinders were etched one by one, where the musicians would record each cylinder separately with a later practice of the mass produced molding process from a master introduced in 1901.
-The equipment used to playback the recordings is also becoming rare in the hands of institutions, collectors and enthusiasts who are helping to preserve this important history.
+There are other archives that may have the same phonograph cylinders as the Ambientscape Project, however every wax cylinder recording is uniquely different and there are no 2 which are the same given the physical properties of either wax or celluloid and what happens to the material over time.
+The earliest recordings on beige and brown wax cylinders were etched one by one, where the musicians would record each cylinder separately, with a later practice of the mass produced moulding process from a master introduced in 1901.
+The equipment used at present to playback the recordings is also becoming rare in the hands of institutions, collectors and enthusiasts who are helping to preserve this important history.

 Historically African Americans have had a profound impact on sound innovations, heavily influencing early recording technologies from the beginning, of note here is the prolific inventor Granville Woods who in 1885 worked on telegraphony, a system that combined both telephone and telegraph and was later purchased by Alexander Graham Bell's Company, telegraphony allowed users to switch between 2 forms of communication either morse code or voice.
 Another inventor, Lewis Latimer, would help Alexander Graham Bell secure a patent for the telephone when he drafted drawings for the patent's application, and finally James West in 1962 who would change the face of recording by developing a compact and sensitive microphone through his foil electret methods that would be used in almost all consumer recording devices to this very day.